 This article is a lightly edited transcript of the “Here’s the Point” podcast by Ryan Helfenbein, executive director of the Standing for Freedom Center.

 Original: Iran’s threat to the Strait of Hormuz exposed just how vulnerable the global economy remains to a single strategic chokepoint.
-Even with commercial traffic now resuming, the episode made clear that Tehran is willing to weaponize energy markets, maritime insecurity, and allied hesitation to pressure the West.
+Even after Tehran claimed the waterway had reopened, commercial shipping remained disrupted, vessels were stranded, and the United States was forced to step in to defend freedom of navigation.
+The episode made clear that Iran is willing to weaponize energy markets, maritime insecurity, and allied hesitation to pressure the West.

 The markets have reacted since the start of Operation Epic Fury with oil prices surging higher, but this week oil exceeded $100 a barrel for the first time since June 2022, when Russia invaded Ukraine.